Skip to content

 Strathdon/CorgarffStrathdon sits at the meeting of the River Don and the waters of the Nochty.
 The immediate area of Strathdon is one of contrast with fertile strath (low lying land beside the river) leading to the wilder, more rugged landscape of the Cairngorms.

-With 6 walks to choose from you can explore the ‘backstreets’ of Strathdon, ascend to the summit of Ben Newe or catch sight of leaping salmon from the River Don.
-Walks range from 1 mile to 4 miles and take in a variety of habitats and wildlife.
+With five walks to choose from you can explore the ‘backstreets’ of Strathdon, ascend to the summit of Ben Newe or catch sight of leaping salmon from the River Don.
+Walks take in a variety of habitats, viewpoints and historic sites.

 The Strathdon Trails leaflet gives you details on all 6 walks including maps and further information about the area.